3.8. Running simulations and power analysis in R

 | Familiarity with basic statistical concepts | e.g., hypothesis testing, descriptive statistics, data analysis | Cheatsheet Link |

-Learning goals
+Learning objectives

-- To understand the concept of simulations
+- Understand the concept of simulations

-- To understand the concept of power analysis
+- Understand the concept of power analysis

-- To successfully perform a simulation in R
+- Successfully perform a simulation in R

 Materials